 Again, 2021 so far has been huge for non-alcoholic beer, spirits, and non-alcoholic items as a whole.

-Interestingly, shot glasses have had the next strongest 2021 so far, with demand up 28% vs. 2020.
-In fact, the glass and barware most associated with the strong stuff have been the ones who have had the stronger 2021.
-Wine glasses and pint glasses, meanwhile, have actually seen demand slow in 2021.
+Interestingly, shot glasses have had the next strongest 2021 so far, with demand up 22% vs. 2020.
+In fact, the glass and barware most associated with the strong stuff have been the ones who have had the largest 2021.
+Wine glasses and pint glasses, meanwhile, have actually seen demand slow down in 2021.

-Again, we hesitate to declare in certain terms that demand for alcoholic beverages is slowing down in 2021, however, we are seeing clear evidence that demand for non-alcoholic beverages is way up.
+Again, we hesitate to declare in certain terms that demand for alcoholic beverages is slowing down in 2021, especially until after we’ve been able to fully analyze data from the holiday surge.
+However, we are seeing clear evidence that demand for non-alcoholic beverages is way up.

 A lesson for brands